WE ASKED UPK PROVIDERS HOW A RATIO DECREASE WOULD AFFECT THEM.

 Lack of Awareness

-59% of programs were unaware of this requirement โ€” signaling a failure in state communication and inadequate implementation planning.
+53% of affected programs were unaware of this requirement โ€” a failure in state communication for a rule taking effect this summer.

 ๐Ÿ’ฐ